MathiasCiarlo/unityros/README.md

   // These two are important
   public new static string GetMessageTopic() {
-    //topic name is up to the user return "/pose_info";
+    //Topic name is up to the user.
+It should return the full path to the topic.
+    //For eg, "/turtle1/cmd_vel" instead of "/cmd_vel".
+    return "/pose_info";
   }